 To qualify for the bonus, mentors must meet with their students at least once per month, complete a monthly survey and participate in mentor meetings.

 Emotional bonds formed from professional relationships

-Kara Kaufman, a secretary at Akron Children’s Hospital Pediatrics, Akron East, began studying to become a medical assistant with Career Launch in January 2021.
+Kara Kaufman, a secretary at Akron Children’s Pediatrics, Akron East, began studying to become a medical assistant with Career Launch in January 2021.